unoplatform/template/README.md

 # template
-template for brand new github repositories
+This is a template for brand new github repositories